 * alerting to and/or responding to episodes (i.e. mood changes, panic attacks, oncoming anxiety, etc.)

 * reminding the veteran to take medication if they cannot remember on their own or with the use of an alarm

 * alerting to and/or distracting the veteran from repetitive and obsessive thoughts or behaviors (such as those brought on by Obsessive-Compulsive Disorder)

-* as well as many other tasks directly related to the specific veteran’s disability.
+* as well as other tasks directly related to the specific veteran’s disability.

 What Are Psychiatric Service Dogs

-Psychiatric Service Dogs are specially trained dogs that assist disabled veterans diagnosed and treated for Psychiatric or mental health problems related to PTSD and TBI but also have polytrauma injuries.
-A Psychiatric Service Dog can help the veteran manage anxiety and panic attacks and help reduce or relieve the symptoms through physical contact much like a therapy dog but will be trained to deal with polytrauma.
+Psychiatric Service Dogs are specially trained dogs that assist disabled veterans diagnosed and treated for psychiatric or mental health problems related to PTSD and TBI injuries.
+A Psychiatric Service Dog can help the veteran manage anxiety and panic attacks and help reduce or relieve the symptoms through physical contact much like an emotional support dog but will be trained to deal with tougher challenges.
 Psychiatric Service Dogs can alert an individual with obsessive-compulsive behaviors by “pawing” and distracting them from the unfavorable behavior.